Nemocas/AbstractAlgebra.jl/docs/src/matrix.md

 Most of the following generic functionality is available for both matrix spaces and matrix algebras.
 Exceptions include functions that do not return or accept square matrices or which cannot specify a parent.
-Such functions include `solve` and `nullspace` which can't be provided for matrix algebras.
+Such functions include `solve`, `kernel`, and `nullspace` which can't be provided for matrix algebras.

 For details on functionality that is provided for matrix algebras only, see the dedicated section of the documentation.